IBM-Cloud/openwhisk-sql-query/README.md

     wskdeploy -m manifest.yaml -p apiKey <your API key>
     ```

-3. Verify that the `open-whisk-sql` package is added to your package list.
+3. Verify that the `openwhisk-sql-query` package is added to your package list.
     ```sh
     ibmcloud fn package list
     ```